AnthusAI/Ruby-Slack-chatops-bot/README.md

     B -- 12: posts message --> A
 ```

-The `SlackEventsAPIHandler` class is responsible for parsing incoming Slack events, dispatching them to the correct handler based on their type, and returning the appropriate response.
-Currently, it supports two types of events: `url_verification` and `message`.
+The `Babulus::SlackEventsAPIHandler` class is responsible for parsing incoming
+Slack events, dispatching them to the correct handler based on their type, and
+returning the appropriate response.
+Currently, it supports two types of events:
+`url_verification` and `message`.

-The `url_verification` event is used by Slack to confirm that our endpoint is operational and owned by us.
-When this event type is received, the class simply echoes back the 'challenge' string provided in the event.
+The `url_verification` event is used by Slack to confirm that our endpoint is
+operational and owned by us.
+When this event type is received, the class simply
+echoes back the 'challenge' string provided in the event.

-The `message` event type is triggered whenever a message is posted in the Slack channel.
-When this event type is received, the class logs the message text and sends a response back to the Slack channel.
-Currently, the response is simply a mirror of the original message, but the plan is to replace this with a call to the OpenAI API, so the response will be generated by GPT-4.
+The `message` event type is triggered whenever a message is posted in the Slack
+channel.
+When this event type is received, the class logs the message text and
+sends a response back to the Slack channel.
+Currently, the response is simply a
+mirror of the original message, but the plan is to replace this with a call to

-## Architecture

-This project is a serverless application based on the AWS Serverless Application Model (SAM).
-It uses AWS Lambda for running the application code in response to events, such as a new message in the Slack channel.
-It also uses AWS SQS to asynchronously decouple the event receiving and processing stages into two separate Lambda functions: One for API Gateway to call when the Slack API sends an event, and the other to process the event asynchronously.
+the OpenAI API, so the response will be generated by GPT-4.

 ## Configuration

-The application is configured to run in different environments (e.g., development, production) using environment variables and parameters stored in AWS Systems Manager (SSM) Parameter Store.
-The parameters are fetched at runtime and include the Slack App ID and Access Token.
+The application is configured to run in different environments (e.g.,
+development, production) using configuration parameters stored in AWS Systems
+Manager (SSM) Parameter Store, segmented by environment name.

+Your Slack app access token and your OpenAI API token are secret, and so those
+go in Secrets Manager.

 ## Operation

 ### Deployment

-Replace the profile with your correct AWS profile, and provide the correct stack name for your environment.
+Replace the profile with your correct AWS profile, and provide the correct stack
+name for your environment.
 #### Production

-    $ sam build && sam deploy --profile=3307312433
-00_AdministratorAccess --region us-east-1 --config-env=production
+    $ sam build && sam deploy --profile=330731243300_AdministratorAccess --region us-east-1 --config-env=production

 #### Development